testit-tms/api-client-java/docs/AutoTestsApi.md

 Get autotest by internal or global ID

-&lt;br&gt;Use case  &lt;br&gt;User sets autotest internal or global identifier and runs method execution  &lt;br&gt;System returns autotest, which internal or global identifier equals the identifier value set in the previous action
+ Use case   User sets autotest internal or global identifier and runs method execution   System returns autotest, which internal or global identifier equals the identifier value set in the previous action

 ### Example
 ```java